 In order to successfully develop and implement new policies, a participatory process must be employed that includes all major sectors of the campus and community, including students.
-On campus, a task force should conduct a broad-based examination of the college environment, looking not only at drug use and/or problem gambling related policies, programs, and practices, but also the academic program, the academic calendar and the entire college infrastructure.
+On campus, a task force should conduct a broad-based examination of the college environment, looking not only at drug misuse and/or problem gambling related practices, programs and policies, but also the academic program, the academic calendar and the entire college infrastructure.
 The objective is to identify ways in which the environment can be changed to clarify the college's expectations for its students and to better integrate students into the intellectual life of the college.

 Policies designed to be implemented within the college/university setting are listed below.
-Ideally these policies should be implemented as part of a comprehensive campus-based prevention approach that includes policy, enforcement, and media advocacy.
-In addition, the specific policies should be selected based on assessed needs, and balanced against community readiness and county capacity.
+Ideally these policies should be implemented as part of a comprehensive campus-based prevention approach that includes policy, enforcement and media advocacy.
+In addition, the specific policies should be selected based on assessed needs, and balanced against community readiness and capacity.

-At least 50% of the county colleges should be engaged in the strategy with at least 50% of each of those county colleges implementing policy change by the end of the project period.
+At least 50% of the colleges in the community should be engaged in the strategy with at least 50% of each of those colleges implementing policy change by the end of the project period.

-All policies developed or strengthened through this strategy must be formally written, signed by the community/county leadership and then provided to the Department as documentation.
+All policies developed or strengthened through this strategy must be formally written, signed by the community leadership and kept on file at the contracted agency as documentation.
+Contact the Department Project Director/Coordinator for additional grant requirements about this documentation.